Kyrgyzstan: Science and technology

 The headquarters of the Kyrgyz Academy of Sciences is located in Bishkek, where several research institutes are located.
 Kyrgyz researchers are developing useful technologies based on natural products, such as heavy metal remediation for purifying waste water.
-Kyrgyzstan was ranked 98th in the Global Innovation Index in 2021, down from 90th in 2019.
+Kyrgyzstan was ranked 96th in the Global Innovation Index in 2025.

 Demographics

 Kyrgyzstan's population is estimated at 6,586,600 in August 2020.
 Of those, 34.4% are under the age of 15 and 6.2% are over 65.
 The country is rural: only about one-third of the population live in urban areas.
 The average population density is 25 people per km2.

+In the 2024 Global Hunger Index (GHI), Kyrgyzstan has a score of 6.8, ranking 36th among 127 countries with sufficient data.
+The hunger level is classified as low.

 Ethnic groups

-The nation's largest ethnic group are the Kyrgyz, a Turkic people, who comprise 74.1% of the population.
-Other ethnic groups include Russians (5.0%) concentrated in the north and Uzbeks (14.8%) living in the south.
-Small but noticeable minorities include Dungans (1.1%), Uyghurs (0.9%), Tajiks (0.9%), Kazakhs (0.6%), and Ukrainians (0.1%) and other smaller ethnic minorities.
+The nation's largest ethnic group are the Kyrgyz, a Turkic people, who comprise 77.8% of the population.
+Other ethnic groups include the Russians (3.8%) concentrated in the north and the Uzbeks (14.2%) living in the south.
+Small but noticeable minorities include the Dungans (1.0%), Tajiks (0.9%), Uyghurs (0.5%), Kazakhs (0.4%), and other smaller ethnic minorities.
 The country has over 80 ethnic groups.

 The Kyrgyz have historically been semi-nomadic herders, living in round tents called yurts and tending sheep, horses and yaks.
 This nomadic tradition continues to function seasonally (see transhumance) as herding families return to the high mountain pasture (or jailoo) in the summer.
-The sedentary Uzbeks and Tajiks traditionally have farmed lower-lying irrigated land in the Fergana valley.
+The sedentary Uzbeks and Tajiks traditionally have farmed lower-lying irrigated land in the Fergana Valley.

 Kyrgyzstan has undergone a pronounced change in its ethnic composition since independence.
 The percentage of ethnic Kyrgyz has increased from around 50% in 1979 to over 70% in 2013, while the percentage of ethnic groups, such as Russians, Ukrainians, Germans and Tatars dropped from 35% to about 7%.
 Since 1991, a large number of Germans, who in 1989 numbered 101,000 persons, have emigrated to Germany.